 Officer Rudy Kramer drew his pistol, a nine-millimeter that, as always, was set to fire—a round in the chamber, fifteen in the magazine, and the safety off.
-Then he took a deep breath and a long hard swallow that first sent his prominent Adam’s apple down, and then back up again.
+Then he took a deep breath and a long hard swallow that sent his prominent Adam’s apple down and then back up.

 His heart, thumping against the inside of his chest, was a metronome on steroids.

 Bump.
 Bump.
 Bump.

 There was no backup to call.

 No tear gas.

 To make matters worse he couldn’t find his flashlight.